Hidlden/LethalFuzz/README.md

 - ImmersiveScrap: Adds a lot of new lore-friendly scraps for your game.
 Assets have been cleaned and optimized for zero performance issue.
 - RandomSlimeColor: Give you slimes some new colors!.
 - LethalCreature: Scurry about as a scavenging creature.
+- NeedyCats: You like cats?
+The company likes cats too!
+Find them roaming the various abandoned facilities and bring them home!
+- Wesleys_Moons: Wesley moons bundle.

 ## Mechanic Adjustments

 - Lategame_Upgrades: Lightning Rod alternative modes, more hunter samples and more!.
 - FairAI: Mod To Make Entities Less Racist.
 Everyone that can die will die by stepping on land mines, sea mine, boombas, turrets, and config support.
 Now with more config options including checking for players nearby before anything can happen in the mod!.
 - ReservedItemSlotCore: The core mod for all ReservedItemSlot mods.
 Adds functionality for all ReservedItemSlot mods and adds API functions!.